 Use braided line (some are designed specifically for ice fishing) to fill your tip-up’s spool.
 Be sure to completely fill your spool because a fish can run a long way before you get to your tip-up and you don’t want to run out of line.
 At the end of the braided line add about two to three feet of monofilament or fluorocarbon leader, using barrel swivel to attach the two.
 The strength of line depends on what type of fish you are hoping to catch.
 12 to 20 lb. test should handle most New Jersey fish, though anglers who are targeting pike or muskie will use 30 lb test and upward.
 Some who fish for sharp toothed fish such as pickerel, pike and muskie will use a wire leader to prevent cut lines.

-A #5 or #6 hook at the end of your leader should handle most of the fish you will catch in New Jersey.
+A #2 to #6 hook at the end of your leader should handle most of the fish you will catch in New Jersey.
 Add a split-shot just above the barrel swivel to get your bait down to your desired depth.

 Most ice fishermen will set up their tip-ups so that the bait is two to three feet above the lake bottom, though some also like to set a tip-up or two with the bait running a foot or two under the ice or elsewhere in the water column.
 As far as bait, many of the baits you use in summer will work for ice fishing.
 Shiners, herring and fathead minnows are the most popular, though some ice anglers use nightcrawlers, mealworms, maggots (“spikes”) and “power baits”.
 The choice of baits largely depends on the species of fish you are targeting.